Tlatelolco, Mexico City: History of modern Tlatelolco

 The Nonoalco-Tlatelolco housing project, built in the 1960s, is served by Metro Tlatelolco.
 The complex includes the pyramid-shaped Banobras building, which houses a 47-bell carillon.
 At 125 meters, this is the world's tallest carillon tower.
 A building with a facade of white marble was constructed by the government for and used by the Secretariat of Foreign Affairs (SRE).
 It is now used by the National Autonomous University of Mexico.

-In 1967, the Treaty of Tlatelolco signed here, with the aim of establishing a nuclear-weapon-free zone throughout Latin America and the Caribbean.
+In 1967, the Treaty of Tlatelolco was signed here with the aim of establishing a nuclear-weapon-free zone throughout Latin America and the Caribbean.
 Since then, all the region's countries have signed and ratified the treaty.

 The late 1960s were a time of political unrest in Mexico and many western nations.
 On October 2, 1968, ten days before the start of the 1968 Summer Olympics, the plaza was the scene of the Tlatelolco massacre.
-The exact number of dead and injured in that tragic afternoon is still unknown, but it is estimated that 15 thousand shells were fired and there were more than 300 dead and 700 injured by the Mexican army and police who were trying to suppress the protests, in addition, 5 thousand students were arrested.
+The exact number of dead and injured in the tragic afternoon is still unknown.
+It is estimated 15 thousand shells were fired by the Mexican army and police who were trying to suppress protests resulting in more than 300 dead and 700 injured.
+In addition, 5 thousand students were arrested.